fuji-fabric/fuji-fabric.github.io/docs/001-Modules/142-teleport_warmup.md

   2. The target player's `age <= 3`

-  3. The target player is admin. (level permission >= 4)

-  4. The target player is a `fake player`.
+  3. The target player is a `fake player`.

-  5. The target player has the `warmup bypass permission`.
+  4. The target player has the `warmup bypass permission`.

 :::